Dornoch Light Railway: Conception

 The Sutherland Railway opened its line to Golspie in 1868, part of a route that eventually connected Inverness to Thurso and Wick, operated as the Far North Line.
 The Dornoch Firth presented a considerable natural barrier to the direct route of the line, although a crossing at Meikle Ferry would have been possible, putting Dornoch (population 2,861 in 1861) on the main line.
 However the Duke of Sutherland desired that the railway should come through Ardgay, and as he funded a considerable part of the cost of the line his wishes were complied with.
 The line made a wide westward sweep through Invershin and Lairg, and left Dornoch some considerable distance – 7 mi – from the nearest station at The Mound.
 Passengers made their way to the main line in an ancient mail coach.

 The passing of the Light Railways Act 1896 encouraged many local communities to consider whether they could provide a railway connection for themselves.
 The Act implied that less formal, low-cost operational and engineering arrangements would be possible, although this was never made specific.

 The Dornoch Light Railway Company was formed in early 1897 to build a branch line.
 The fourth Duke of Sutherland was its chairman, and contributed £5,000, and gave much of the land free; he had a seat on the Highland Railway board.
 A prospectus was issued in November 1898, quoting the cost of the line at £30,000; individual subscriptions reached £9,501.
 Sutherland County Council offered to contribute £1,000; Dornoch Borough Council put in £500.
 The Treasury was asked for £9,000.

 The Highland Railway (HR; successor to the Sutherland Railway) worked the line.
 This was not to be taken for granted.
 The HR wanted to be paid £1,000 for installing the junction at The Mound, although it relinquished the charge later.
 The Treasury grant was conditional on the Highland Railway guaranteeing to work the line for 99 years, which the HR declined to agree to, unless the directors of the Dornoch Light Railway gave personal guarantees, which they refused to do.
 The guarantee period was later reduced to 50 years.
 The Duke guaranteed the first 15 years and the HR softened its stance and agreed to guarantee the second 15 years.
 The HR was to be paid the actual cost of working the line.

 Construction

 Chisholm and Company of Dingwall contracted to build the line, for £11,573.
+The design was by the engineer-in-chief to the Highland Railway, William Roberts.
 The first sod of the railway was cut on Achinehanter farm, just north of Dornoch, on 15 May 1900 by Miss Florence Chaplin, acting on behalf of the Duchess of Sutherland who was unable to attend on account of the illness of the Marquis of Stafford.